 Focus on Carlos Queiroz’s World Cup Record Ahead of GFA Black Stars Press Conference

-• From Otto Addo’s dismissal after heavy friendly defeats to a veteran appointment, can Queiroz steady the Black Stars in time?
+• From Otto Addo’s dismissal after heavy friendly defeats to a veteran appointment, he will need to steady the Black Stars in time

-• A coach with considerable World Cup experience arrives in Ghana, but will his record translate into success at the 2026 stage?
+• A coach with considerable World Cup experience has arrived in Ghana, but will his record translate into more global success?

 The Ghana Football Association (GFA) officially appointed veteran Portuguese tactician Carlos Queiroz as the new head coach of the Ghana national football team, replacing Otto Addo, who was dismissed on March 31, 2026.